 What Is ThriveCart?

 ThriveCart is a shopping cart service that allows you to sell digital and physical products.
-Unlike other shopping cart software, this is a hosted service with no software to install or manage.
+Unlike other shopping cart software, there is no software to install or manage.

 There are lots of “must-have” features within ThriveCart.
-In this review, I’ll only scratch the surface of options available by highlighting just the key features.
+In this review, I’ll cover the key features:

 Payment Options and Coupons

-This is one area where ThriveCart really excels.
-Whether you’re selling a digital product with a one-time payment or a membership with a monthly fee, ThriveCart will let you do it.
+ThriveCart allows you to offer several payment options to your customers, whether you’re selling a digital product with a one-time payment or a membership with a monthly fee.

 - One-time fee